Introduction

 This involves selecting materials that are renewable, certified organic, or recycled, while also considering the labor and environmental practices of suppliers.

-Switching to organic or renewable materials like organic cotton, Tencel, or REPREVE fabric can drastically reduce your sustainable apparel brand’s environmental impact.
-These materials are more sustainable to produce, consume fewer resources, and are often biodegradable.
+Switching to sustainable materials like organic cotton, Tencel, and REPREVE fabric can drastically reduce your apparel brand’s environmental footprint.
+These materials consume fewer resources, reduce chemical pollution, and are often biodegradable.

 Work only with factories and manufacturers that follow good labor practices.
 Ethical certifications such as Fair Trade, B Corp, BSCI and GOTS (Global Organic Textile Standard) can serve as reliable benchmarks.

 At Sphere Sport, we value work-life balance and prioritize efficiency during business hours, minimizing overtime.
-We’re committed to ethical practices and proudly adhere to BSCI standards.
-Check out our latest audit report.
+We’re committed to ethical practices and proudly adhere to BSCI standards.—view our latest audit report.

 If possible, visit these manufacturing plants yourself.
 Nothing beats firsthand experience when it comes to verifying ethical and sustainable practices.